BenGorUser/UserBundle/docs/getting_started.md

 does not correspond with the Symfony standard structure and the **`doctrine-bundle`'s auto-mapping does not work properly with this bundle**.

-So, to avoid any problem related with the above reminder you have to disabled the auto-mapping inside doctrine section of `app/config/config.yml` file and added mappings manually.
+So, to avoid any problem related with the above reminder you have to register the BenGorUserBundle mappings manually inside doctrine section of `app/config/config.yml`.
 The following code is the minimum needed to work in the Symfony standard edition.
 ```yml
 doctrine: